-Max Waltman is an assistant professor (lektor) with a PhD in political science from Stockholm University.
-He currently teaches regularly both at Stockholm and Södertörn Universities.
-He has published scholarly and popular media articles on legal challenges to sexual exploitation (prostitution/trafficking), and on legal challenges to pornography and its association to sex inequality and gender-based violence.
+Max Waltman is a postdoctoral researcher supported by the Wenner-Gren Foundation.
+He is invited to Harvard University as a Fellow at the Weatherhead Center for Int’l Affairs the academic year 2016-2017 (also supported by the Sweden-America foundation), then to University of Michigan Ann Arbor in 2017-2018.
+Waltman has published scholarly and popular media articles on legal challenges to sexual exploitation (prostitution/trafficking), and on legal challenges to pornography and its association to sex inequality and gender-based violence.
 His work covers Canada, Sweden, the United States, and international law.
-Waltman's PhD dissertation, a monograph entitled The Politics of Legal Challenges to Pornography, analyzes the obstacles and potential in democracies (Canada, Sweden, and the United States) to legally and effectively address pornography's empirically documented production and consumption harms, suggesting alternatives.
-It compares legal challenges to pornography under different democratic and legal frameworks on basis of an analysis of the large body of empirical evidence suggesting that pornography is a practice of inequality - a form of sexual exploitation causing sexual aggression and attitudes supporting violence against women, thus obstructing sex equality.
-Waltman participates at international conferences, is consulted by legislative bodies domestically and abroad, and works with prostitution/trafficking survivors and feminist groups on policy initiatives.
-Apart from lecturing publicly on his topic, he is currently teaching on various levels and advises undergraduate and master students, including Fulbright scholars and other visitors to Sweden.
-He has stayed at the University of Michigan Law School as a visiting research scholar twice during the period 2006-2008.
+Waltman has been published in Harvard Journal of Law & Gender, Political Research Quarterly, Michigan Journal of International Law, and Women’s Studies International Forum, and his op-eds have appeared in the New York Times, Toronto Star, in Swedish daily newspapers (DN, SvD, GP) and on various online news sites.
+His PhD dissertation, a monograph entitled The Politics of Legal Challenges to Pornography (Dec.
+16, 2014), analyzes the obstacles and potential in democracies to legally and effectively address pornography’s empirically documented production and consumption harms, suggesting alternatives.
+It compares legal challenges under different democratic and legal frameworks in Canada, Sweden, and United States on basis of an analysis of the large body of empirical evidence suggesting that pornography is a practice of inequality – a form of sexual exploitation causing sexual aggression and attitudes supporting violence against women, thus obstructing sex equality.
+Waltman participates at international conferences, is consulted by legislative bodies domestically and abroad, and works on policy initiatives with prostitution/trafficking survivors and feminist groups.

 Articles in Peer-Reviewed and Law Review Journals